nrgrp/dbcp/README.md

 The possible status values for `BiconvexRelaxProblem` are as follows:

-- `converge`: The ACS procedure converged successfully with a feasible solution (i.e., the total slackness is zero) to the original problem.
+- `converge`: The ACS procedure converged successfully with a feasible solution (i.e., the total slack is zero) to the original problem.
-- `converge_infeasible`: The ACS procedure converged successfully, but the final solution is still infeasible with nonzero total slackness.
+- `converge_infeasible`: The ACS procedure converged successfully, but the final solution is still infeasible with nonzero total slack.
 - `converge_inaccurate`: The maximum number of iterations was reached with a feasible final point, but the final gap between the subproblems is still